space-wizards/docs/src/en/space-station-14/round-flow/antagonists/contracts-and-rep.md

 |---|---|---|
 | AjexRose | :x: No | TBD |

-## Overview

-  Reputation is a system of risk and reward meant to replace the current objective based system that current antagonists utilize.
-However, it can be broadened for more uses.

 ## Elevator Pitch

    Reputation is a system of risk and reward meant to replace the current objective based system that current antagonists utilize.
 However, it can be broadened for more uses.